Definition of Terminal Value DCF

 Where,

-In this step, we will calculate the Total Enterprise value by summation of the Present value of explicit forecast period and Present Value of Terminal Value.
+In this step, we will calculate the total enterprise value by summation of the present value of the explicit forecast period and the present value of the terminal value.

 Step 7: Adjust Enterprise Value to arrive at Equity Value

-In this step, we have to find out the intrinsic value of the firms which is calculated as:
+In this step, we have to find out the intrinsic value of the firms, as shown below.

-Now we can easily find the fair price of Google’s share by simply dividing the intrinsic value by total no. of shares.
+We can easily find the fair price of Google’s shares by dividing the intrinsic value by the total number of shares.

-Thus by applying the same technique, we can find out the share price of any organization.
-If the calculated share price comes out to be more than the current market price, in that case, the recommendation will be to BUY that share and the company is said to be undervalued.
-In other cases if the calculated fair price of the share is less than the current market price then the recommendation will be to SELL that share and the company is said to be overvalued.
+Thus, by applying the same technique, we can find out the share price of any organization.
+If the calculated share price comes out to be more than the current market price, the recommendation will be to BUY that share, and the company is said to be undervalued.
+In other cases, if the calculated fair price of the share is less than the current market price, then the recommendation will be to SELL that share, and the company is said to be overvalued.

 Terminal Multiple Method

 This is another way of determining the terminal value of cash flows.
-It assumes that the company will be valued at the end of the projection period, based on public market valuations.
-It is calculated by using a multiplier of some income or cash flow measures such as EBITDA (Earnings Before Interest Depreciation Amortization), EBIT (Earnings Before Interest Tax).
+It assumes that the company will be valued based on public market valuations at the end of the projection period.
+It is calculated using a multiplier of some income or cash flow measures such as EBITDA (Earnings Before Interest Depreciation Amortization) and EBIT (Earnings Before Interest Tax).

 Multiple should reflect the ongoing growth potential of the business.
 It should be based on the appropriate multiple used in that particular industry (EBITDA/EBIT/EBITDA)